A topic from the subject of Quantification in Chemistry.

 Introduction

 Quantitative analysis is a branch of chemistry that deals with the determination of the concentration of a substance in a sample.
 In environmental chemistry, quantitative analysis is used to measure the concentrations of pollutants in air, water, soil, and other environmental compartments.
-This information is used to assess the risks posed by these pollutants to human health and the environment, and to develop strategies for mitigating these risks.
+This information is crucial for assessing the risks posed by these pollutants to human health and the environment, and for developing strategies for mitigating these risks.

 Basic Concepts